wateas/ICPMS-Data-Processor/README.md

 A python environment file (.yml) has been included.

-Use to following to recreate the environment:
+Use to following in anaconda prompt to recreate the environment:

-`% conda env create -n conda-env -f /path/to/environment.yml`
+`% conda env create -n conda-env-name -f /path/to/environment.yml`

 ## Future Versions